LiamJCates/Programming-Notes/C++/Syntax/Statements/comments.md

 ### Multi-line Comments

-The /* and */ pair of symbols denotes a C-style multi-line comment.
+The /* and */ pair of symbols denotes a C-style multi-line or paired comment.

 Multiple-line comments are delimited between /* and */: